sqldb360/sqldb360/README.md

 1. Download the tool into target database server
 2. Navigate to master directory and connect into SQLPlus as DBA or user with access to data dictionary
 3. Execute edb360.sql (database view) of sqld360.sql (one SQL focus)
- a.
-Both tools will prompt for the license available on the target database.
+ - Both tools will prompt for the license available on the target database.
-    [T | D | N] For Tuning, Diagnostics or None
+  - [T | D | N] For Tuning, Diagnostics or None
- b.
-Both tools accept an optimal configuration file
+ - Both tools accept an optimal configuration file
- c.
-SQLd360 requires the SQL ID of interest to be provided
+ - SQLd360 requires the SQL ID of interest to be provided
 4. Copy output zip to client (PC or Mac), unzip and open in browser file 00001_*_index.html

 ## Notes